“You can’t always get what you want. But if you try sometimes you might find you get what you need.” — The Rolling Stones

 Proper candidate evaluation depends on the nature of the job and the priorities of the hiring manager.
 What that means is there are almost endless scoring systems to evaluate candidates.
 The good news, however, is that once you create one scoring system, it’s easy to adjust it for future roles.

-That’s because you typically screen for many of the same characteristics, qualifications, etc. For given IT roles, hiring managers’ weighting of factors are the primary variables.
+That’s because you typically screen for many of the same characteristics, qualifications, etc. For the given IT roles, hiring managers’ weighting of factors are the primary variables.
 The factors themselves come in two basic categories: eligibility factors and suitability factors.

 A sampling of eligibility factors to evaluate candidates upon includes: